Disinfecting Wipes vs. Sprays

 Education on cleaning procedures is the key to keeping people safe.
 Learn more about disinfectants and the benefits of disinfectant wipes versus sprays.

 What's a Disinfectant?

 A disinfectant is a product that kills harmful bacteria, viruses and microbes that can cause illnesses and other complications in humans.
 The Environmental Protection Agency (EPA) regulates which products can identify as a disinfectant to uphold public health and safety standards.

 Sanitizer products clean and sanitize surfaces, meaning they reduce the level of germs in a given area to a safe amount.
 Disinfectants have higher standards because they should kill or eliminate 99.999% of viruses and bacteriaon a surface when used correctly.
 The difference lies in the fact that sanitizers reduce, while disinfectants eliminate.

-Sanitizing products are generally safe for use on skin, such as sanitizing hand wipes and gel.
 Disinfectants use chemicals, like bleach or alcohol, that can dry out the skin and may even transfer chemicals through repeated use on the skin.
-As a general rule, sanitizing products are for use on skin and delicate surfaces, while disinfectants are only for use on hard, non-porous surfaces.
+As a general rule, disinfecting products are not used on skin and delicate surfaces, but are only for use on hard, non-porous surfaces.

 Another difference between sanitizing and disinfecting products is the kind of germs they kill.
 Sanitizers are useful for combatting bacteria, but for all other germs, like viruses and fungi, disinfectants are the only way to kill them.
 That's because disinfectants use a stronger solution, which can eliminate more resistant germs.
 There are many ways to clean and disinfect surfaces, including: